goblint/analyzer/docs/developer-guide/warning.md

 ## Spec files

-Warnings inside spec files are also cocnverted to the warning types.
+Warnings inside spec files are also converted to the warning types.
 Currently the warnings are parsed from the string warnings.
 The first space delimited group of characters is consumed and converted to a warning.
 The rest is passed as an optional message.